 Personal brands are based on authentic values and qualities of character, not job titles.
-Your brand is how you are known to the community you want to find you relevant and compelling.
 Knowing who your target audience is, is critical to building a meaningful and sustainable personal brand and reputation.

 The cancer survivor who is also a passionate advocate for civil rights can choose whether their illness plays a role in their personal brand.
 Perhaps they use the experience with the disease to highlight their resiliency in overcoming challenges and facing their fears.
 Similarly, they can choose not to include the illness in their life story, focusing instead on their impact and influence in the communities they seek to serve.

 As you retire from the Air Force, consider how you want your legacy to be defined and shaped.
 Your rank and job title don't tell me the story of who you are, what you value and believe in, and what you've committed to.
 Your personal brand does.

 Think back on your time in uniform and consider these questions:

 - What am I most proud of from my time in the military?

 - What impact have I had on the people around me?